matrix-org/synapse/docs/workers.md

 Handles sending output traffic to Application Services.
-Doesn't handle any REST endpoints itself, but you should set `notify_appservices: False` in the shared configuration file to stop the main synapse sending these notifications.
+Doesn't handle any REST endpoints itself, but you should set `notify_appservices: False` in the shared configuration file to stop the main synapse sending appservice notifications.

 Note this worker cannot be load-balanced: only one instance should be active.